section .0800 - RESIDENT ASSESSMENT AND CARE plan

 (L) continence to incontinence or indwelling catheter; or

-(B) changes that resolve with or without intervention;
+(A) changes that resolve with or without intervention;

-(E) an established, predictive, cyclical pattern; or
+(C) an established, predictable, cyclical pattern; or

-(F) steady improvement under the current course of care.
+(D) steady improvement under the current course of care.

-(d) If a resident experiences a significant change as defined in Paragraph (c) of this Rule, the facility shall refer the resident to the resident's physician or other appropriate licensed health professional such as a mental health professional, nurse practitioner, physician assistant or registered nurse in a timely manner consistent with the resident's condition but no longer than 10 days from the significant change, and document the referral in the resident's record.
-Referral shall be made immediately when significant changes are identified that pose an immediate risk to the health and safety of the resident, other residents or staff of the facility.
+(d) If a resident experiences a significant change as defined in Paragraph (c) of this Rule, the facility shall refer the resident to the resident's physician or other licensed health professional no longer than three days from the date of the significant change assessment, and document the referral in the resident's record.
+Referral shall be made immediately when facility staff determines that a significant change as defined in Parts (c)(1)(A)-(M) of this Rule poses an immediate risk to the health and safety of the resident, other residents, or staff of the facility.

 History Note: Authority G.S.
-131D-2.16; 131D-4.4; 131D-4.5; 143B-165;
+131D-2.15; 131D-2.16; 131D-4.4; 131D-4.5; 143B-165;

 Temporary Adoption Eff.
 January 1, 1996;